russhughes/ili9342c_mpy/README.md

 ## Pre-compiled MicroPython firmware

-The firmware directory contains pre-compiled MicroPython v1.13 ESP32 GENERIC firmware.bin with the ILI9342C C driver and frozen python font files compiled with ESP-IDF 4
+The firmware directory contains MicroPython v1.14 firmware.bin files with the ILI9342C C driver and frozen python font files compiled with ESP-IDF 4.

 ## Thanks go out to: